bytecodealliance/wasmtime/docs/examples-rust-wasi.md

 ## WebAssembly Component Source Code

-For this WASI example, this Hello World program is compiled to a WebAssembly module using the WASI Preview 2 (WASIp2) API.
+For this WASI example, this Hello World program is compiled to a WebAssembly module using the WASIp2 API.

 `wasi.rs`
 ```rust